AI for the Enterprise in 2017: Start Small, Scale Decisively

 Tales and Best Practices from the Land of Early Adoption

 In the Consumer space, Artificial Intelligence and Machine Learning are making a splash.
 But what about the Enterprise?
 Only a small percent of business and technology professionals are using AI, mostly because of 3 reasons: the actual use cases are not well understood, they lack the necessary skills, and the technical infrastructure is not yet ready.
 Where AI is adopted in the enterprise, the results can be stunning, for instance with Cisco's StealthWatch and Tetration.
-Multiplying this kind of high-impact verticals will allow staying ahead of the curve and move to be in the position to tackle the next market transitions.
+Multiplying this kind of high-impact verticals allows staying ahead of the curve and move into the position to tackle the next market transitions.

 The 2017 State of AI in the Enterprise